HomeAdvertisingCan Ad Personalisation Work Without Cookies?

 Can Ad Personalisation Work Without Cookies?

-Valuable Introduction for Businesses
+Valuable introduction for businesses

 • Enhanced trust with consumers who increasingly value privacy

-• Reduced dependency on third-party data sources
+• Less dependence on third-party data sources

-• Greater resilience against future privacy regulation changes
+• Better resilience against future privacy rules

-• Improved first-party data collection and management capabilities
+• Stronger first-party data collection and management

-Valuable Benefits for Industry
+Valuable benefits for industry

 Quick Tip: Implement preference centres that allow users to choose what types of personalisation they want to experience.
 This builds trust while still enabling tailored experiences.

-Regulatory Compliance
+Regulatory compliance

-Actionable Perspective for Industry
+Actionable perspective for industry

 The foundation of cookieless personalisation is a robust first-party data strategy.
 This involves: